Deformed cluster maps of type $A_{2N}$: Integrable deformations of cluster maps

-Earlier we proved that the Laurent property of type $A_{6}$ deformed map can be restored by lifting the map into a higher-dimensional cluster map defined on the space of tau functions, which is done by finding the particular sequence of mutations preserving the structure of the quiver up to shifting the labels.
+Earlier we proved that the Laurent property of type $A_{6}$ deformed map can be restored by lifting it to a higher-dimensional cluster map defined on the space of tau functions, which is done by finding the particular sequence of mutations preserving the structure of the quiver up to a permutation of the labels.
 In this section, we use a similar procedure to show that there exists a sequence of mutations such that the structure of the candidate deformed quiver $Q_{A_{2N}}$ (or exchange matrix $\tilde{B}_{A_{2N}}$, as constructed in the previous section) is preserved and show that the corresponding cluster variables can be produced by a two-parameter family of deformed cluster maps corresponding to type $A_{2N}$.

 \begin{exmp}[Deformed quiver $Q_{A_{8}}$] Let us consider the initial seed formed by the initial cluster $\qty(\tilde{x}_{1},\tilde{x}_{2},\dots ,\tilde{x}_{4N+3}) =\qty(q_{2},q_{1},q_{0},\tau_{-1},\tau_{0},\tau_{1},\sigma_{0},\sigma_{1},\dots, \sigma_{9},p_{0},p_{1},p_{2},a_{1},a_{2N})$ and exchange matrix